anthdm/superkit/README.md

 ## Testing handlers

 # Create a production release
-Gothkit will compile your whole application including its assets into a single binary.
+superkit will compile your whole application including its assets into a single binary.
 To build your application for production you can run the following command:
 ```
 make build
 ```